SebastianMilosz/OpenFlatland/README.md

 ![screenshot](https://raw.githubusercontent.com/SebastianMilosz/OpenFlatland/master/doc/OpenFlatland_scr001.png)

 -----
-Basic class relations can be sawn on below diagram:
+Basic Entity class relations design can be sawn on below diagram:
 ![BasicDependencyDiagram](https://raw.githubusercontent.com/SebastianMilosz/OpenFlatland/master/doc/BasicDependencyDiagram.jpg)

 Basic entity class hierarchy:
 * PhysicsBody - This class reprezent physicals of the entity, so it is connected with physical engine (Box2D library) that calculate interactions between objects.
 * EntityShell - This class contains all sub components that will be used as inputs/outputs for neuron engine like: Vision, Motion, Energy ect..
-* EntityGhost -
+* EntityGhost - This class add neuron engine into EntityShell and provide inputs and manage outputs from neural engine component
-* ArtificialNeuronEngine -
+* ArtificialNeuronEngine - Here should the real magic take place (it will be described in separate document)

 Additional supporting classes:
 * EntityVision - This class is responsible for getting environment visual informations using raycast.
 It create vector of distance data within some defined angle.